yunfeixie233/TextArena/textarena/envs/games/README.md

 - update README for SimpleNegotiation
 - update README for SimpleBlindAuction

+### New games
+- write README and check game IteratedTwoThirdsAverage

 ## code, readme & test-run
 - update code/README for IteratedPrisonersDilemma [positive-sum]